Free Guide

 Feeders & Supplements

 Feeders are used to provide syrup to a colony.
 There are entrance feeders, top feeders, enclosed feeders and frame feeders.
 I'm not a fan of the entrance and frame feeders.
 Entrance feeders can encourage robbing since it is partly outside and frame feeders, although inexpensive, require the beekeeper to get in the brood box to refill.
 I've also seen quite a few dead bees in these, even with the screen to prevent drowning.
-Top feeders and encluysed feeders are my recommendation.
+Top feeders and enclosed feeders are my recommendation.

-Enclosed Container: Bee Smart 3-Season Direct Feeder
+Enclosed Feeder: Bee Smart 3-Season Direct Feeder

 This direct feeder allows safe, efficient feeding in multiple seasons.
 It prevents drowning and makes it easy to monitor feed levels.
 The direct access means less disturbance to the colony and since it holds 1 gallon of syrup, won't need to be refilled as often as smaller feeders.
 This feeder makes it easy and safe, reducing stress on both you and your bees.